-Students will complete both a preceptor evaluation and a site evaluation for each rotation by the last day of rotation.
+Students will complete a preceptor and site evaluation for each rotation by the last day of the rotation.
 Students must have completed all evaluations for the rotation before a grade can be submitted.

 IPPE Grading and Remediation

 IPPE Rotation grading and remediation will occur as outlined in the IPPE rotation syllabi.